gchammas23/grocery-api/README.md

 5. If everything has been successfully set up, you should see the following message on the terminal ``` Server listening on port 3000 ``` or whatever port is set

+6. Some tests were added during the development of these APIs, you can try running these tests after properly setting up the backend by running ``` npm run test ```

 ## Additional

 You can find a copy of the postman collection that I set up while testing out the APIs I created in this repository